joelmacey/accelerated-data-pipelines/README.md

 On both success and failure, the engine will updates the curationHistory table in DynamoDB.
 Allowing users to see the full history of all the attempted curations and see what output files are and the details used to generate this.

 Execution steps:
-(ignore these steps if already done in the visualisation step)
+(ignore these steps if you have AWS SAM already configured)
 * Create a IAM user, with CLI access.
 * Configure the AWS CLI with the user's access key and secret access key.
 * Install AWS SAM.